MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/upgrade-distribution-lists.md

    ![Upgrade to Microsoft 365 Groups icon.](../../media/1e28cb3d-bff3-4be3-8329-1902d2d54720.png)

 1. On the information dialog, select **Yes** to confirm the upgrade.
 The process begins immediately.
-Depending on the size and number of distribution lits you're upgrading, the process can take minutes or hours.
+Depending on the size and number of distribution lists you're upgrading, the process can take minutes or hours.

    If the distribution list can't be upgraded, a dialog appears saying so.
 See [Which distribution lists cannot be upgraded?](#which-distribution-lists-cant-be-upgraded).